Global Configuration Screens

 4 minute read.

-The Global Configuration widget displays the general TrueNAS networking settings not specific to any interface.
+The Global Configuration widget shows the general networking settings for the TrueNAS system.

-Use Settings to display the Global Configuration screen where you can add or change global network settings.
+Settings opens the Edit Global Configuration screen where you can add or change global network settings for the TrueNAS system.

 You can lose your TrueNAS connection if you change the network interface that the web interface uses!
 You might need command line knowledge or physical access to the TrueNAS system to fix misconfigured network settings.